bnomei/kirby-htmlhead/readme.md

 ]);
 ```
 - set to `false` you do not need opengraph from this plugin. you can use a [Kirby Page Models](https://getkirby.com/docs/developer-guide/advanced/models) or [Kirby Page Methods](https://getkirby.com/docs/developer-guide/objects/page) to provide the values `head_author` and `head_description` easily – see examples below.
+- if you need more control consider using [kirby-meta-tags](https://github.com/pedroborges/kirby-meta-tags) instead.

 ### plugin.htmlhead.feed
 - default: false